COVID-19 Business Resources

 For information on other State COVID-19 recovery resources for businesses, visit business.ca.gov/coronavirus-2019

-Pleasant Hill City offices will reopen to the public on Thursday, July 1, 2021.
+Pleasant Hill City offices are open by appointment only.
 Regular business hours are:

 Additional Resources for Pleasant Hill Businesses